carimura/claude-dash/README.md

 # Claude Dash

 A dashboard for Claude Code sessions to easily organize your active and recent sessions.
-For those who like working on the terminal but have lots of parallel sessions.
+For those who like working on the terminal but also have lots of projects going in parallel.

 ## Requirements